01 of 08

 Originally designed for commercial use in retail spaces, the decals are printed on tough weather resistant vinyl created for outdoor signs and banners.
 Afterward, they're protected with a laminated coating for enhanced durability.

 Residential customers have used these decals to beautify kitchen, entryway and laundry room floors.
 One client even installed them on their porch, says the folks at Mirth Studio.
 Each decal is 12-inches by 12-inches.
 A pack of 16 costs $112.
-Orders can be fully customized, including decal resizing, for an addition charge.Continue to 3 of 8 below.
+Orders can be fully customized, including decal resizing, for an additional charge.Continue to 3 of 8 below.

 03 of 08